Reading the Bible

 Biblia.com

 Maybe you spend too much time driving, walking, in the kitchen or in the gym?
 Do you want your smartphone to remind you to read the Bible?
-Here's some links to Bible reading podcasts and mobile phone apps - most are free and well worth trying.
-This is just a small sample of ones that we have tried.
-Plenty more are available, just search online for Bible apps, Bible podcasts or Bible in a year.
-Let us know what you find and we will share it here.
+Here's two links to Bible reading podcasts and mobile phone apps - these are free and well worth trying.

 Bible with Nicky and Pippa Gumbel - HTB Church